 Some insurance companies do require pre-authorization for mental health services.
-If you have any concerns regarding pre-authorization, we strongly encourage you to speak to your insurance provider prior to attending your first scheduled appointment.
+If you have any concerns regarding your pre-authorization, we encourage you to speak to your insurance provider before you attend your first scheduled appointment.

 What are your fees?

-Our fees vary among therapist and the services that are provided.
+Our fees vary among therapists and the services that are provided.
 Please call our office at 973-770-7600 (ext.
-1) and we will be happy to provide you with all the necessary information regarding our fees.
+1), and we will be happy to provide you with all the necessary information regarding our fees.